fsantini/rasPyCNCController/README.md

 ==========
 A simple CNC (Grbl) gcode sender designed tob e used on a 480x320 touchscreen and a joypad.

-**Note: This release is yet untested.
+**Note: This release is yet not thoroughly tested.
 Please use at your own risk!
 Soon a tested release will be uploaded**

 Requirements
 ------------